 FILE - This June 16, 2010 file photo shows "Entourage" cast members, from left, Kevin Dillon, Jeremy Piven, Kevin Connolly, Jerry Ferrara and Adrian Grenier pose together at the premiere of the seventh season of the HBO series in Los Angeles.
 The long-planned “Entourage” movie is finally “a go,” says series creator Doug Ellin.
 Ellin tweeted the news Monday, Oct.
 28, 2013, along with a photo of himself and the cast arm-in-arm.
 Returning to bring the HBO series to the big screen are stars Jeremy Piven, Adrian Grenier, Jesse Ferrara, Kevin Dillon and Kevin Connolly.
 (AP Photo/Chris Pizzello, File)

-(AP) — Jerry Ferrara feels relieved that the controversy surrounding the long-planned movie version of the HBO series, "Entourage" is finally over.
+NEW YORK (AP) — Jerry Ferrara feels relieved that the controversy surrounding the long-planned movie version of the HBO series, "Entourage" is finally over.

 "We start shooting in January, and now we can get to work.
 All the other stuff is in the past and now we have one goal, to make a great movie for the fans," Ferrara told the Associated Press Tuesday night on the red carpet for his new movie, "Last Vegas."